Develop Leaders. Build Relationships. Take Action for the Common Good.

 - Share the work of the MVA on twitter and facebook!

-This is an opportunity for individuals to directly support the work of the MVA.
+This is an opportunity for individuals to directly support the work of MVA.
 Individual donations can be made to Canada Helps online and are eligible for a charitable tax receipt.
 Direct donations enable us to provide the leadership training that is so important to up and coming community leaders!
-Any amount helps - click here to donate.
+Any amount will further our work.

 Visit Canada Helps, then select Metro Vancouver Alliance as the fund your donation will support.
 MVA is affiliated to Industrial Areas Foundation Canada, which is a registered Canadian charity.
 Charitable receipts will be provided and the funds will be used for our educational programs.